cs222wa/1DV449_cs222wa/Laboration 2/Report.md

 It is possible to perform an SQL injection in the password form on the index page.
 In the file login.js, the variables for password and username are being concatenated into the SQL query which is then run in the function “checkLogin”.
 ######Consequences
-* This enables an unathorized user to login to the application as user1 by submitting the input “ anything’ OR ‘x’=’x “ as password.
+* This enables an unauthorized user to login to the application as user1 by submitting the input “ anything’ OR ‘x’=’x “ as password.
 (The submitted username does not affect which user that gets logged in when the SQL injection is used.)
 * The concatenation of the SQL query also means that any variable value passed from the password form, for example “DROP TABLE….” will be interpreted into the SQL query and executed accordingly, providing a large security flaw in the application.

 ######Suggested measures:
 * Use a safe API which provides a parameterized interface, without using the interpreter.
-If none is available, escape specific special characters, using the escape syntax for that enterpretor.  [#1, page 7}
+If none is available, escape specific special characters, using the escape syntax for that interpreter.  [#1, page 7}
 * Also,  ‘white list’ the input as part of validation, but remember that it is not a complete defence since many applications require special characters in their input – then only use API and/or escape syntax.
 [#1, page 7}